rnavudur/api-testing-playground/replit.md

 # Overview

-This is a full-stack API testing and development tool built with React and Express.
-It provides a Postman-like interface for making HTTP requests, viewing responses, and managing request history.
-The application features a modern UI built with shadcn/ui components and supports real-time API testing with request/response logging.
+This is a full-stack AI-powered API testing playground built with React and Express.
+Unlike basic tools like Postman, it includes intelligent features like API suggestions, request templates, live performance analysis, and response comparison.
+The application provides a comprehensive testing environment with syntax-highlighted responses, security scoring, and smart recommendations.

 # User Preferences